 Safe Food for Canadians: Strengthening Canada's Food Safety System

-- Identification of food businesses – to know who is involved in preparing food and what they are producing, and communicate directly with these businesses to share important information.
+- Licensing – to know who is involved in preparing food, what they are producing, and communicate directly with these businesses to share important information.

-- Preventive food safety controls – to ensure all businesses preparing food understand and control the potential hazards associated with their products and processes.
+- Preventive food safety controls – to ensure all businesses preparing, importing, or exporting food understand and control the potential hazards associated with their products and processes by having, where applicable, a written preventive control plan.

-To stay informed about this initiative and other CFIA events and news:
+Keep up to date with this initiative and other CFIA events and news.

-- Sign up to our Modernization initiatives listserv
+- Sign up to receive updates on our Modernization initiatives listserv

 - Like us on Facebook